Tower in Japan with Mt. Fuji in the background

 Flying

-Japan is served by a number of national and regional airlines, including All Nippon Airways, Peach, Spring, Starflyer, and Jetstar Airways.
+Japan is served by several national and regional airlines, including All Nippon Airways, Peach, Spring, Starflyer, and Jetstar Airways.

-When it comes to flying, Varga says while flights are convenient, you should “check the rules of the airline in case they are different from what you are used to,” especially in regard to carry-on luggage and added fees.
+When it comes to flying, Varga says while flights are convenient, you should “check the rules of the airline in case they are different from what you are used to,” especially regarding carry-on luggage and added fees.

 Driving